 Examine the key factors that impact learning English as a second language.
 Learn how to optimize the conditions of English language development in your classroom.

-- MED 684, Assessment and Instruction of English Language Learners (4 credits, 40 internship hours, capstone
+- MED 684, Instruction and Assessment for English Language Learners (4 credits, 40 internship hours)

 Learn effective strategies of teaching English and content to English learners, monitoring their English language development, and assessing their progress in academic achievement.
 Practice carrying out the responsibilities of an ESL program specialist in authentic educational contexts.
 Create a professional portfolio.